sekwah41/Advanced-Portals/README.md

 Also I will set up release please to work with the below types for pretty changelogs.

+The re-code is based off a mix of the original version, and the original re-code that was abandoned [see here](https://github.com/sekwah41/Advanced-Portals/tree/recode/src/main/java/com/sekwah/advancedportals).

+There were no issues with this approach, though for a number of reasons outside of the codebase progress was not made fast enough.
 # Contributing
 Please ensure that your commits are in the following style for PR's